Executives must wriggle free of management escapism and try leading instead, says Joe DiVanna

 Transformation management asks a lot of questions but gets few answers, because the aim is to encourage the organisation to think.
 Proactive leaders want the organization to think about the external and internal setting, not just the activities contained within their business processes; they want people to look at the externalities and think about how these trends or events will change what we do, what we make, and how we add value to customers.
 Transformational leaders outsource innovation, new ways of thinking, questioning of the status quo and the establishment of key performance indicators to the people who are at the coalface of the business: their employees.

 The best laid plans…

 For any leadership style to be effective, communication is key.
 In ineffective leadership styles, those that are reactive and prone to escapism, communications are often also reactive, transactional, convoluted and hard to tie back in to the corporate strategy.
 Staff see through it – they realize it’s inconsistent and often contradictory.
-Creating a strategic vision for the organization is not describing some imaginary state of the organization in five years; it is the process of providing clarity in what the organization will become.
-Many people throughout the organization will participate in the process of strategy creation and setting the vision for the organization.
+Creating a strategic vision for the organisation is not describing some imaginary state of the organisation in five years; it is the process of providing clarity in what the organisation will become.
+Many people throughout the organisation will participate in the process of strategy creation and setting the vision for the organisation.
 Transformational leaders take each component and seek clarity (finer course-corrections) and communicate these changes to all stakeholders, always referring back to the corporate strategy.
-This continual feedback loop between the management team and the operational side of the business will transform the organization.
+This continual feedback loop between the management team and the operational side of the business will transform the organisation.
 It will make it effective and resilient, able to sustain itself through thick and thin.